-- Prince George's County relies heavily on government contracts industries associated with professional and business services interacting with the government. - Prince George's County employers find it difficult to compete against the larger metro area due to lower wages. - Professional profile positions, requiring higher educational attainment and skills, are easily filled with qualified candidates while many entry-level positions go unfilled. - With government comprising nearly 30% of the economic base, with a large portion of those jobs being professional in nature, these entities struggle to find the positions that keep the facilities in operation. - The healthcare industry faces some of the largest deficits in hard skills and certifications.
-Certified Nursing Assistants (CNAs), Certified Medical Assistants (CMAs), and Patient Care Technicians (PCTs) are three of many certifications in constant need. - The manufacturing and construction fields continue to struggle with the negative industry perception from young adults.
+- Prince George's County relies heavily on government contracts industries associated with professional and business services interacting with the government. - Prince George's County employers find it difficult to compete against the larger metro area due to lower wages. - Professional profile positions, requiring hire educational attainment and skills, are easily filled with qualified candidates while many entry level positions go unfilled. - With government comprising nearly 30% of the economic base, with a large portion of those jobs being professional in nature, these entities struggle to find the positions that keep the facilities in operation. - The healthcare industry faces some of the largest deficits of hard skills and certifications.
+CNAs, PMTs, and CMAs are three of many certifications in constant need. - The manufacturing and construction fields continue to struggle with the negative industry perception from young adults.